Hootsuite at a glance

 Buffer allows marketers to publish and schedule posts to a variety of social networks.
 The platform helps you optimize engagement through analytics that include the number of likes, clicks, mentions, favorites, retweets, and estimated views of each post.
 Buffer can be used from browsers, news readers, and mobile devices.

-The company offers a free plan that lets users connect and post to their choice of 3 social accounts from among Twitter, Instagram, Facebook, and LinkedIn, with 1 account per social network.
+The company offers a free plan that lets users connect and post to their choice of 3 social accounts from among Twitter, Instagram, Facebook, LinkedIn, Google, TikTok and Pinterest, with 1 account per social network.
 Up to 10 posts can be scheduled per channel at any given time.
-The Pro, Premium, and Business plans allow multiple accounts per social network, several more connected accounts, and an increased number of scheduled posts.
+The Essentials, Team, and Agency plans allow multiple accounts per social network, several more connected accounts, and an increased number of scheduled posts.

-Paid plans begin at $15/month for Pro, $65/month for Premium, and $99/month for Business, with the number of channels, users, and scheduled posts permitted increasing alongside the price.
+Paid plans begin at $5/month per channel for Essentials, $10/month per channel for Team, and $100/month per channel for Agency, with the number of channels, users, and scheduled posts permitted increasing alongside the price.

 ContentCal at a glance